google/WebFundamentals/src/content/en/fundamentals/design-and-ui/offline-guide/index.md

 <figure >
   <img src="images/weather-app.png" alt="An example of a weather app.">
-  <figcaption>Some apps, like this weather app, will need to auto update as old data is not of use to the user.
+  <figcaption>Some apps, like this weather app, need to auto update as old data is not of use to the user.
 </figcaption>
 </figure>

 You may also show the last time the app was updated at all times in a prominent space.
-This would also be useful for a currency convertor app as well.
+This would also be useful for a currency convertor app, for example.

 <figure>
   <img class="attempt-left" src="images/material-money-rates-out-of-date.png" alt="Material money app that is out-of-date">